Travel and trade with horses between countries

 Health certificates and zootechnical certificates

 The consignment has to be accompanied by a health certificate in the original.
 The certificate must be issued by an official veterinarian in the country from which the animal is coming no earlier than 24 hours before loading.
-If the offspring produced with the breeding material is to be entered into a breeding book, there must also be a zootechnical certificate.
+If the offspring produced with the breeding material is to be entered into a breeding book, there must also be a lineage certificate.

 Semen, ova and embryos to countries outside the EU